weatherhead99/oxhack_analog_electronics/slides/boost_converter/slides.md

 * MOSFETs can be made in "n-channel" or "p-channel" (both equally common) and in "enhancement mode" or "depletion mode".
 * Each type works slightly differently.
 Today we are using an n-channel enhancement mode MOSFET, the 2N7000.
-* **Take care handling** : MOSFETS are _very_ powerful and useful devices which can handle high voltages & currents, but the gate connection is physically fragile: static discharge will destroy it very easily.
+* <font color="red">**Take care handling** </font>: MOSFETS are _very_ powerful and useful devices which can handle high voltages & currents, but the gate connection is physically fragile: static discharge will destroy it very easily.

 ----